Radio Veronica: Veronica applies for legal status

 After 1974 some of Veronica's staff set up the Veronica Broadcasting Organisation (in Dutch Veronica Omroep Organisatie, abbreviated as VOO) in the hopes of applying for a broadcasting license.
 After some bureaucratic obstruction, which one critic described as a mini-Watergate, the VOO was finally granted a licence and was invited to open the new Hilversum 4 radio network on 28 December 1975.
 Hilversum 4 was a classical music service, and the irony was not lost on Veronica, which began its first legal programme by "accidentally" playing a snatch of The Beatles' "Long Tall Sally" instead of the announced classical piece.

 Beginning in 1975, the VOO was part of the Dutch State broadcasting System, but in 1995 Veronica formed a joint-venture with CLT to create the new Holland Media Groep and became a commercial independent broadcasting station in the Netherlands.
-This ended in 2001; in 2000 it sold its shares, and in 2001 the television station V8 was renamed Veronica TV, which began broadcasting on 20 September 2003.
+This ended in 2001; in 2000 it sold its shares.
+After two years of negotiations, the television station V8 began broadcasting as Veronica TV on 20 September 2003.
 Starting on 31 August 2003, the radio station became part of the Sky Radio Group, where it currently remains.
 Lex Harding and Erik de Zwart also founded the station Radio 538 in 1992, referring to the former wavelength of the offshore Radio Veronica.